diojin/diojin.github.io/README.md

 # Welcome to Dio's Homepage

-__This is my homepage, it now has some technical documents and code snippets.
-It is still under construction, more are being added, in this sense, it is on the road, and it never ends. __
+<h2>This is my homepage, it now has some technical documents and code snippets.
+It is still under construction, more are being added, in this sense, it is on the road, and it never ends. </h2>

 It was born on March 1st, 2018, however, most of its content were added since a year ago.